cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: used to refer to a person who seems to act in a mechanical or unemotional way.
 | Usage: Like an automaton, she walked to the door.
 |
+| Tom, can you give me off the hook? for old time's sake. [求情]
+| Can't do it, Sally.
+|